-Disposition of Unelaimed Property Act Chapter 7 (commencing with shall not be subject to claim within two years following the date upon which it is paid to or received by the state.
+1614.
+Property received under this chapter shall be deposited or sold by the State Controller as though received under the Uniform Dispesition of Unelaimed-Property-Act Chapter 7 (commencing with Section 1500) of this title .
+Property received under this chapter shall not be subject to claim within two years following the date upon which it is paid to or received by the state.
 Thereafter, claims shall be made in the manner provided in Chapter 7 of Title 10 of Part 3 of this code.